-For Level Changes - Pre-AP & AP
+For Level Changes - Honors & AP

-Schedule changes for Pre-AP and AP drops will ONLY be considered at the END of the first 3-weeks, 9-weeks, and 1st semester.
-AP/PAP drops require a written request by a parent, a recommendation by the Pre-AP or AP teacher and counselor, and Principal approval.
-When approved, the grade earned in the Pre-AP or AP course will be transferred to the regular course.
-Pre-AP and AP level drops will not be approved after the fall semester.
+Schedule changes for Honors and AP drops will ONLY be considered at the END of the first 3-weeks after the progress report has posted, 9-weeks, and 1st semester.
+AP/HONORS drops require a written request by a parent, a recommendation by the Honors or AP teacher and counselor, and Principal approval.
+When approved, the grade earned in the Honors or AP course will be transferred to the regular course.
+Honors and AP level drops will not be approved after the fall semester.